 The turnip (Brassica rapa L.) is a widely grown root vegetable and used for centuries as a livestock forage crop, as well as for human consumption.
-This biennial member of the mustard family prefers loose, well aerated and fertile soil.
+Turnip leaves are also harvested as greens for the kitchen.
+This biennial member of the mustard family prefers loose, well aerated and fertile soil and will overwinter in U.S. Department of Agriculture plant hardiness zones 8 through 10.
 Occasionally, a turnip crop will suffer from some form of leaf yellowing.
 This yellowing could be caused by a number of factors, ranging from a nutritional deficiency to a fungal infection.

 Turnip Mosaic Virus